 recent, Too Scared to Learn: Women, Violence and Education.

 Cannot Read, a Parade article (February 12, 2006) by Mitch Albom.

-projects focussing on women at Wellesley College.
-"The Center wil
+focussing on women, youth and violence at Wellesley College.
+"The Center will

 to the prevention of all types of violence against women by fostering

 and interdisciplinary collaboration.
 This collaboration and the work of

 the Center is designed to improve the capacity of the field to conduct

 research that is (1) relevant to the prevention of violence against

 (2) interdisciplinary, (3) builds on prior research and practice, (4)